 The mandatory smile for Walmart employees was indicative of its international failure in Germany.
-The Chinese public did not quite get the do-it-yourself proposition by Home Depot.
-KLM Royal Dutch Airlines decided up-front that cultural differences were not going to be part of its merger efforts with Alitalia.
-To smile or not to smile, that is definitely the question.
+The Chinese public did not quite get the do-it-yourself proposition from Home Depot.
+KLM Royal Dutch Airlines decided that cultural differences would not be part of its merger efforts with Alitalia.
+To smile or not to smile, is definitely the question.
 Indeed, these assumptions in international business did not quite work out well.

 Bridging House Rules

-International expansion, whether it is growing organically or through mergers and acquisitions, requires companies to recognize that each country, every industry and all companies for that matter, have their own house rules.
-Understanding the clearly written rules and acknowledging the existence of ‘invisible’ cultural differences helps bridging those differences and enhances chances for success.
+International expansion, whether it is growing organically or through mergers and acquisitions, requires companies to recognize that each country, every industry, and all companies for that matter, have their own house rules.
+Understanding the clearly written rules and acknowledging the existence of ‘invisible’ cultural differences helps bridge those differences and enhances chances for success.

 Flying Over the Gap

 Of course, some companies succeeded with international expansion by flying over the gap.
-Energy drink Red Bull successfully launched in international markets through local grassroots branding as opposed to relying on ‘traditional’ mass-marketing campaigns or building partnerships with other local or international brands.
+Energy drink Red Bull successfully launched in international markets through local grassroots branding instead of relying on ‘traditional’ mass-marketing campaigns or building partnerships with other local or international brands.
 However, not all companies have wings.

 The Good Assumption